Chart Color Schemes

 AreaSearch assessment indicates Granville faces employment challenges relative to the majority of Australian markets

-Granville has an educated workforce with diverse sector representation.
-The unemployment rate was 7.0% in the past year, with estimated employment growth of 1.1%.
+Granville has a highly educated workforce with diverse sector representation.
+The unemployment rate was 7.0% in the past year, with an estimated employment growth of 1.9%.

-As of June 2025, 9,840 residents were employed while the unemployment rate stood at 2.8% higher than Greater Sydney's rate of 4.2%.
-Workforce participation was lower at 53.5%, compared to Greater Sydney's 60.0%.
-Leading employment industries included health care & social assistance, retail trade, and accommodation & food.
-The area showed strong specialization in health care & social assistance with an employment share of 1.3 times the regional level.
+As of September 2025, 9,970 residents are employed while the unemployment rate is 2.8% higher than Greater Sydney's rate of 4.2%.
+Workforce participation lags at 53.5%, compared to Greater Sydney's 60.0%.
+Key industries include health care & social assistance, retail trade, and accommodation & food.
+Granville specializes in health care & social assistance with an employment share 1.3 times the regional level, but has a limited presence of professional & technical jobs at 7.4% compared to the regional 11.5%.

 Frequently Asked Questions - Employment